 Especially wireless sensors – which provide multiple measuring points in the greenhouse – contribute to added insight.
 One grower was able to use data analysis to explain why the façade side of the greenhouse consistently yielded more than the same crop row located closer to the middle path.
 Eventually, he even went as far as adjusting the architectural structure of his greenhouse, because this offered him an optimal balance befitting of his company-specific situation.

 Hendriks: “The technology is coming to you.
-There are so many additional sensors coming towards you, along with the added data they capture, it becomes impossible to maintain a bird’s eye view.
+There are so many additional sensors coming towards you, and along with the added data they capture, it becomes impossible to maintain a bird’s eye view.
 Our vision is to create value from all of this data.
-With a shift from the familiar approach of measuring and reacting to having foresight and acting pre-emptively instead.
+With a shift from the familiar approach of measuring and reacting to having the foresight and acting pre-emptively instead.
 To maintain a sustainable line that keeps your crop in balance, rather than thinking: ‘Oh no, something’s wrong!’ and being forced to suddenly correct instead.
 The question ‘what should I do next’ then finally derives from a pre-emptive ‘I see something happening in my data’ rather than a late response to ‘I see something happening to my crop’.”

-“Machine Learning, which is part of the broader Artificial Intelligence domain, requires entering results (such as kilogram yields or crops responses) from the past into a computer, combined with the climate data from the same period.
-The computer analyses and determines its own interrelationships, and takes these to create its own predictive programme.
+“Machine Learning, which is part of the broader Artificial Intelligence domain, requires entering results (such as kilogram yields or crop responses) from the past into a computer, combined with the climate data from the same period.
+The computer analyses and determines its own interrelationships, and takes these to create its own predictive program.
 It’s a much faster and very accurate way of predicting the effects of new actions taken.”